-For those side sleepers who just don’t know what to get, Helix is here to help; the company is all about customization and flexibility and will actually put together a mattress to meet a sleeper’s specific needs.
+For those side sleepers who just don’t know what to get, Helix is here to help; the company is all about customization and flexibility and will actually help people find a mattress to meet their specific needs.

-Looking for something a bit more luxury?
-Shoppers can make any Helix mattress into a “Luxe” model which will contain more premium components.
+Looking for a more luxurious mattress?
+Shoppers can make their Helix Midnight mattress into a “Luxe” model which will contain more premium comfort and cooling components.

 - The Helix mattress can be customized to match whatever a particular sleeper is looking for.

-- Helix has numerous options for side sleepers that should provide excellent pressure relief.
+- The Helix Midnight is one of their best options for side sleepers as it provides excellent pressure relief.